5 recommended OTC drugs

 Diagnosis

-DXA bone densitometry — T-score ≤ -2.5 = osteoporosis.
-Between -1 and -2.5 = osteopenia.
-Fracture risk assessment (FRAX).
+DXA bone densitometry — a T-score ≤ -2.5 confirms osteoporosis, while values between -1 and -2.5 indicate osteopenia.
+The 10-year fracture risk is estimated with the FRAX score.

 Treatment